 The Freeborn County Department of Human Services is committed to continued service in order to meet the needs of the people of Freeborn County during this difficult and confusing time.
 We continue to provide all services through means of telephone and video calls whenever possible.

-Effective 3/18/2020, all Freeborn County offices are closed to the public in response to the Emergency Situation Protocol policies put in place regarding Covid-19.
+All Freeborn County offices are closed to the public in response to the Emergency Situation Protocol policies put in place regarding Covid-19.
 In some situations, face-to-face contact is still necessary to ensure the safety of those we serve.

 Please call our office at 507-377-5400 if you have questions about your financial, child support, or social services case.

 To apply for CASH, FOOD, EMERGENCY ASSISTANCE or CHILD CARE ASSISTANCE, please visit: https://applymn.dhs.mn.gov

 The Department of Human Services has been encouraging people experiencing hunger to find out if they are eligible for SNAP.
 Information about SNAP and other hunger resources is collected on the DHS food emergency webpage.
 Food help is also available through the Minnesota Food HelpLine, 1-888-711-1151 or www.mnfoodhelpline.org.
 Freeborn County Department of Human Services continues to accept and process applications during the Federal Public Health and State Peacetime Emergency.

 To apply for Health Care, please visit: https://www.mnsure.org/ or by calling 855-366-7873.

 *If you are someone who is elderly, disabled or in a nursing home, you or someone authorized to act on your behalf should call the office at 507-377-5400 so a health care application can be mailed to you.